 Partners: CMC Energy, Franklin Energy, Mad Dash

-This pilot tests high-performance, cold-climate mini-split ductless heat pumps for income eligible customers living in multifamily buildings in the ComEd® market.
+This project tested high-performance, cold-climate mini-split ductless heat pumps (DHPs) for income eligible customers living in multi-family buildings in ComEd’s service territory.

 This project targeted income eligible customers living in low-rise, all-electric multi-family buildings.
 The objective was to evaluate energy savings across various scenarios for multi-family customers moving from electric resistance baseboard heat to cold climate DHPs.
 During this project, DHPs were installed in 80 apartment units across seven low-rise multi-family buildings along with submetering of systems to capture relevant performance data.
 The following variables were studied to gain a better understanding of their impact and to help evaluate whether this technology makes sense for integration into future energy efficiency programs:

 - Supplemental electric resistance heat education-only approach vs ambient temperature lock-out device integration

 - Multi-head vs single-head DHP installations